The History of Walnut Valley Water District

 On March 1, 1956, the District retained E.F.
 Airey to serve as its first General Manager, and he served in that capacity until March 31, 1958.
 On April 1, 1958, the District hired Edmund M. Biederman to serve as General Manager, and he held that post for the next thirty-eight years until his retirement on November 1, 1996.
 On that same day the Board of Directors appointed Karen J. Powers, who had held the position of the District’s Assistant General Manager for eight years, to serve as General Manager.
 Powers retired from her position of General Manager on December 31, 2005.
 Michael K Holmes was then appointed to serve the District as its General Manager, effective January 1, 2006.
 Michael Holmes then retired from the District effective April 5, 2018 after twelve years of service.
-The Board of Directors appointed Erik Hitchman as the new General Manager effective April 6, 2018.
-Erik Hitchman has been with the District for over twenty years and is the current General Manager.
+The Board of Directors appointed Erik Hitchman as the new General Manager/Chief Engineer effective April 6, 2018.
+Erik Hitchman, who is a Professional Engineer (P.E.) and holds a Master’s degree in Civil Engineering, has been with the District for over twenty years.

 Walnut Valley Water District Today